Not a methodology for thinking better. An architecture for deciding better — by design, at every altitude, every time a consequential choice is made.

 Does not address: the governed architecture of the human and organizational conditions under which decisions are made.

 The discipline specifically designed to govern the structural conditions under which consequential decisions are made in organizations operating with AI.
+Built on the SDA individual layer as its foundation.

 Addresses how organizations adopt new technologies, redesign processes, manage change, and build the capabilities required to compete in a digital environment.